Homepage > Journal > The best programming languages for product managers

 From an educational point of view, it's a precious advantage.
 The vast community gathered around Python is also a great benefit.
 It continuously creates, develops, and refines new frameworks, libraries, and learning paths.

 Why is it important to learn it?
-Because we live in a world of data, and data has become a very significant and precious resource.
-SQL is a language used to create and modify databases as well as for downloading, entering, updating, and deleting records from databases.
+Data has become a very significant and precious resource because we live in a world of data.
+SQL is a language used to create and modify databases and download, enter, update, and delete records from databases.

 The "Beginning SQL" book

-Simply put, SQL is used for downloading, managing, and gaining access to data stored in databases.
-And all that can be achieved through simple queries.
+Simply put, SQL is used to download, manage, and access data stored in databases.
+This can be achieved through simple queries.

 SQL has a relatively approachable structure and simultaneously allows you to perform complex queries.
 Knowledge of SQL enables you to understand the architecture of databases better and more in-depth.